pydoit/doit/doc/stories.rst

 control.
 We use ``doit`` to improve the reproducibility of our research.

-`One of our recent projects <https://github.com/decarsg/system_norm_koopman>`_ involves modelling robotic systems from data using the Koopman operator.
+`One of our recent projects <https://github.com/decarsg/system_norm_koopman>`_ involves modelling a soft robot arm from experimental data using the Koopman operator.
 Our pipeline consists of many small tasks like preprocessing data, profiling algorithms, and generating plots, along with a few large regression problems that must be run overnight.

 Organizing this pipeline was quite a challenge.
 First we tried ``Make``, which worked well in the beginning, but fell apart when we had to write our own